JohnONeillGMIT/IrisProject2018/README.md

 As a first pass review of the data output one can make certain observations to prompt further review.

 Sepals: Average Length of the setosa is generlly smaller that versicolor and virginica, which are close in measure.
-The oppisite applies o the Sepal Widths.
+The oppsite applies o the Sepal Widths.
 In this case the data shows setosa to be signigicantly wider that both alternatives
 ... setosa petal shown to be "short and wide", while the other 2 are "long and narrow"

 Petals: The average length of setosa is significantly shorter at a maximum lenght of 1.9cm.
 In contrast the shortest of verisolcor and virginica are substantially longer that the setosa at 3cm and 4.5cm respectively.Also the width of the setosa species is heavily contrasted to its fellow Iris species.